getreu/tp-note/docs/source/tpnote--manpage.md

-## New note annotating some non-Tp-Note file
+## Create a new note annotating a non-Tp-Note file

 When '`<path>`' points to an existing file, whose file extension is other than '`.txt`', a new note is created with a similar filename and a reference to the